Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Diff-Shadow: Global-guided Diffusion Model for Shadow Removal Supplementary

-In the appendix, we first provide more implementation details of the proposed Diff-Shadow in Section~\ref{sec:details}.
-Then, in Section~\ref{sec:visual}, we present some visual results on complex scenes, and more visual comparisons on the ISTD+~\cite{le2019shadow} and SRD~\cite{qu2017deshadownet} datasets to demonstrate the effectiveness of our approach.
-Further, Section~\ref{sec:limitations} discusses some of the limitations of the proposed method.
+Then, we present some visual results on complex scenes, and more visual comparisons on the ISTD+~\cite{le2019shadow} and SRD~\cite{qu2017deshadownet} datasets to demonstrate the effectiveness of our approach.
+Further, we provide the analysis of differences with current methods.
+Finally, we discuss some limitations of the proposed method.